Lisp (programming language): Connection to artificial intelligence

 Since inception, Lisp was closely connected with the artificial intelligence research community, especially on PDP-10 systems.
 Lisp was used as the implementation of the language Micro Planner, which was used in the famous AI system SHRDLU.
 In the 1970s, as AI research spawned commercial offshoots, the performance of existing Lisp systems became a growing issue, as programmers needed to be familiar with the performance ramifications of the various techniques and choices involved in the implementation of Lisp.

 Genealogy and variants

 Over its sixty-year history, Lisp has spawned many variations on the core theme of an S-expression language.
-Moreover, each given dialect may have several implementations—for instance, there are more than a dozen implementations of Common Lisp.
+Some of these variations have been standardized and implemented by different groups with different priorities (for example, both Common Lisp and Scheme have multiple implementations).
+However, in other cases a software project defines a Lisp without a standard and there is no clear distinction between the dialect and the implementation (for example, Clojure and Emacs Lisp fall into this category).

-Differences between dialects may be quite visible—for instance, Common Lisp uses the keyword defun to name a function, but Scheme uses define.
-Within a dialect that is standardized, however, conforming implementations support the same core language, but with different extensions and libraries.
+Differences between dialects (and/or implementations) may be quite visible—for instance, Common Lisp uses the keyword defun to name a function, but Scheme uses define.
+Within a dialect that is standardized conforming implementations support the same core language, but with different extensions and libraries.
+This sometimes also creates quite visible changes from the base language - for instance, Guile (an implementation of Scheme) uses define* to create functions which can have default arguments and/or keyword arguments, neither of which are standardized.